 3. Min (閩/闽)

 This dialect, spoken mainly in the south-east of the country (in Fujian province), is said to have more than 70 million speakers.
 A figure which, although it does not represent much to Westerners, makes Min a very important dialect in the history of China.
 For instance, many Chinese immigrants to Taiwan were coming from Fujian, what made Min a very important language in the island: it is even called there 台語 táiyǔ, which means “Taiwanese”.
 Min is also a very old language: linguists believe that the oldest strata of the Min dialect would have diverged from other Chinese languages at the time of the Han dynasty that ruled around 2 000 years ago!

 4. Wu (吴语)

-Wu is considered to have around 80 million speakers and it is spoken in Shanghai, in most of Zhejiang Province and the city of Hangzhou, in the southernmost part of Jiangsu Province, and in parts of Anhui and Jiangxi.
+Wu is considered to have around 80 million speakers and it is spoken in Shanghai, in most of Zhejiang Province and the city of Hangzhou, in the southernmost part of Jiangsu Province, as well as in parts of Anhui and Jiangxi.
 The Shanghainese dialect is a simpler version of wu and it is the most representative of Northern Wu variations.

 5. Xiang (湘语)

 Xiang is also known as Hunan language (湖南话, húnánhuà).
 It is spoken by more than 36 million people in China, mainly in the central and southwestern parts of Hunan province, in 20 counties of Sichuan province, four counties of Quanzhou and in northern Guangxi province, and parts of Guangdong province.

 The Gan language is concentrated in central China and typical of Jiangxi province.
 Its representative dialect is the Nanchang dialect.
 It has 22 million native speakers.
 It is more similar to Mandarin than Cantonese and Min.